TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 var jsonToGenbank = require('bio-parsers').jsonToGenbank;
 //or alternatively (if using the package on the front end and you want to keep memory usage low) var jsonToGenbank = require('bio-parsers/parsers/jsonToGenbank');
+//You can pass an optional options object as the second argument.
+Here are the defaults var options = {
+  inclusive1BasedStart: false //by default feature starts are parsed out as 0-based and inclusive
+  inclusive1BasedEnd: false //by default feature ends are parsed out as 0-based and inclusive
+  // Example:
+  // 0123456
+  // ATGAGAG
+  // --fff--  (the feature covers GAG)
+  // 0-based inclusive start:
+  // feature.start = 2
+  // 1-based inclusive start:
+  // feature.start = 3
+  // 0-based inclusive end:
+  // feature.end = 4
+  // 1-based inclusive end:
+  // feature.end = 5
+}
-var var genbankString = jsonToGenbank(generalizedJsonFormat)
+var genbankString = jsonToGenbank(generalizedJsonFormat, options)

 //All of the xXXXtoJson parsers work like this: var genbankToJson = require('bio-parsers').genbankToJson;
 //or alternatively (if using the package on the front end and you want to keep memory usage low) var genbankToJson = require('bio-parsers/parsers/genbankToJson');
-//passing an options object as the third argument is optional.
+//You can pass an optional options object as the third argument.
 Here are the defaults var options = {
-  isProtein: false, //used to strip unwanted characters }
+  isProtein: false, //used to strip unwanted characters
+  //genbankToJson options only
+  inclusive1BasedStart: false //by default feature starts are parsed out as 0-based and inclusive
+  inclusive1BasedEnd: false //by default feature ends are parsed out as 0-based and inclusive }
 genbankToJson(string, function(result) {
   console.log(result)